react-navigation/react-navigation.github.io/docs/material-top-tab-navigator.md

 #### `tabBarOnPress`

-Callback to handle tap events; the argument is an object containing:
+Callback to handle press events; the argument is an object containing:

-* the `previousScene: { route, index }` which is the scene we are leaving
-* the `scene: { route, index }` that was tapped
+* `navigation`: navigation prop for the screen
-* the `jumpToIndex` method that can perform the navigation for you
+* `defaultHandler`: the default handler for tab press

 Useful for adding a custom logic before the transition to the next scene (the tapped one) starts.